mootools/mootools-core/Docs/Types/Array.md

 		Array.pick([errorMessage, infoMessage, 'There was no message supplied.']);

 	}
-	say(); //alerts 'There was no message supplied.' say('This is an info message.'); //alerts 'This is an info message.' say('This message will be ignored.', 'This is the error message.'); //alerts 'This is the error message.'
+	say(); // alerts 'There was no message supplied.' say('This is an info message.'); // alerts 'This is an info message.' say('This message will be ignored.', 'This is the error message.'); // alerts 'This is the error message.'

 ### Notes: